vitorcominato/plant-simulator/README.md

 ## Considerations
 Develop this thinking about componentization and trying to show my css and javascript habilities as my organization building a application from ground zero.
 If you guys think it is not a good approach, please help me with a feedback or a code review.
 That would be great :)

-## Questions

-If you have any questions, ideas or you want to discuss with Vue Material community, use [Discord](https://discord.gg/vuematerial) to join us.

-## Contributing

-Please make sure to read the [Contributing Guide](https://github.com/vuematerial/vue-material/blob/master/.github/CONTRIBUTING.md) before making a pull request.

 ## Browser Support